RULES & REGULATIONS

 (g) No boat may allow the nose of its dragon to cross the start line before the start of the race, but shall draw up to the start line as directed by the Starter;

-(g) False starts are not permitted.
-The Starter shall disqualify any teams that starts to paddle after the “Ready-Set” and before the start of the race by notifying the Referee/s at the finish line to notify the boat he/she has disqualified.
+(i) False starts are not permitted.
+The Starter shall disqualify any teams that start to paddle after the “Ready-Set”, and before the start of the race, by notifying the Referee/s at the finish line about the boat that has been disqualified.

 Conduct of Races